mslzbry/mvmnt/README.md

 # mvmnt

 ## Description
-Project2 is a fitness web application that helps keep track of your run stats.
+mvmnt is a fitness web application that helps keep track of your run stats.
 This app connects you with other users run stats.

 ## Table of Contents
 - [Description](#description)